jaredwhite547/YourRepo/README.md

 # CMake Example
 This is a small project intended to serve as an example/template for CMake projects.
+It contains about 100 lines of CMake.
+Read below for instructions on how to use this template for your own project.

 # How to use this example for your own project.
 This example project is a short application.
 If you want to use this project as a base for a library only project (no executable), you will have to do more in-depth modifications.
 I have omitted them to keep this guide short.